Watch: Shoppers hit out as vegan protesters storm St Lukes supermarket

 "We reserve the right to ask anyone undertaking protest action to leave our stores, however on this occasion this request was ignored several times.

-"The Police were called to support our team and the protestors left shortly afterwards."
+"The police were called to support our team and the protestors left shortly afterwards."

 The protesters were then seen marching through Westfield mall after they were forced from Countdown.